joeyday/glideguide.blog/_posts/2024-03-05-bettergetter.md

   - script include
 ---

-<abbr>In keeping with my series about GlideQuery</abbr>, I'd like to share a tool Dan and I made that can slightly improve the experience when you'd prefer to use GlideQuery but have no choice but to use GlideRecord.
+<span class="lead">In keeping with my series about GlideQuery</span>, I'd like to share a tool Dan and I made that can slightly improve the experience when you'd prefer to use GlideQuery but have no choice but to use GlideRecord.

 ## The problem